Barrie Mothers Call For Police to Investigate Rental Fraud, ‘Landlord’ Arrested, 2019

 Winter is coming, and nobody wants to see them on the street or mothers returning to bad situations just to provide a home for their children.
 These women did nothing wrong, and they need our help.

-We would like to thank the following sponsors of the City of Barrie Network.
-These businesses show they care about our shared community by helping us to provide a not-profit-motivated truly local voice to you and your neighbours.
+We would like to thank the following sponsors of the Ontario Community Awareness Network.
+These businesses show they care about our shared community by helping us to provide a locally-focused truly local voice to you and your neighbours.
 They also enable our crew to be able to continue providing donated services to promote local benevolent community groups and Barrie-based charities.

 Videography by John Ironside and Tiffany Scott